hsnlab/escape/escape/doc/source/index.rst

 Configuration
 =============

-ESCAPEv2 loads its default configuration from file from the poject's root directory: ``escape.config``.
+ESCAPE loads its default configuration from file placed in the project's root directory: ``escape.config``.
 This configuration contains the necessary information for manager/adapter initializations, remote connections, etc. and also provides the base for the internal running configuration.

-If you want to override some of the parameters, one option could be to change the values in the default configuration directly, which is highly not recommended.
+If some parameters need to be changed, one option could be to modify the values in the default configuration directly, which is highly not recommended.

-However, ESCAPE provides the opportunity to specify the minimal change set in an additional config file with the ``--config`` initial parameter and load it at boot time.
+However, ESCAPE provides the opportunity to specify the minimal change set in an additional config file and load it with the ``--config`` initial parameter at boot time.

 .. important::

   The configuration is parsed at boot time.
 Changes in the config file have no effect at runtime.

-Only the changed entries have to be defined in the additional configuration files with the hierarchical structure.
+Only the changed entries are required to be defined in the additional configuration files.
 The additional config can be added only in JSON format, but the structure of the configuration has to strictly follows the default configuration.